Canara High School: History

 The school was started in a rental building opposite the Kodialbail Chapel.
 A group of four B.A. graduates— Sriyuths U. Srinivas Rao, B. Padmanabha Baliga, B. Vaman Baliga and Arkal Vasudev Rao—with a mission to educate the Gowda Saraswat Brahmin community in Mangalore were the first teachers and proprietors.
-In 1922, the Canara High school Association was registered under the Indian Societies Registration Act and took over the management of the school.
+In 1923, the Canara High school Association was registered under the Indian Societies Registration Act and took over the management of the school.
 It has been running the school ever since and has been expanding its presence in the education sector of Mangalore.
+It was in Canara High School, where the first generation of the state-level leader of the RSS were trained.

 Activities

 Canara High School has classes for 8th standard to 10th standard in Kannada and English.
 The school supports the midday meal scheme, wherein deserving students are offered afternoon lunch at school to reduce the drop-out rates.
 Being a Konkani linguistic minority school, optional Konkani classes and exams are conducted by the faculty on a yearly basis.

 Extra-curricular activities include a painting club, quiz club, Sanskrit club and a local National Cadet Corps chapter, through which students gain leadership qualities and get motivated to serve in the Armed Forces.
 For students with a literary bend of mind, the Newspaper in Education program affords an opportunity to write short stories and artwork for local newspapers, which appear usually in the Saturday edition.
 With intentions to modernize infrastructure, an electronic polling system was introduced from 2005-06 onwards for election of School Parliament.
 A new computer lab has been recently opened up.